ECHOInternational/Microcontrollers/Wireless_Monitor/README.md

 LoRa radio signals can travel further with no obstructions.
 In this case, the signal has to pass through the metal walls of the shipping container in which the seeds are stored and through a window of an adjacent building where the receiver is located.
 Despite the obstructions, readings are rarely missed.

 Incoming data is processed by the receiver to 1) display the data on an OLED screen and 2) post the data to a web platform called Adafruit IO.
-With an Adafruit IO account you can set up a visual dashboard to display data in real time in (e.g., graphs and gauges, dependding on preference).
-The Adafruit dashboard can be viewed on a smartphone or computer.
-Using an online service called If This Then That (IFTTT), a "trigger" was set up to email an alert if the temperature exceeds 60 degrees Fahrenheeit (since the CoolBot device used to cool the room normally keeps the room at 50 degrees F when working propoerly).
+With an Adafruit IO account you can set up a visual dashboard to display data in real time in (e.g., graphs and gauges) for viewing on a smartphone or computer.
+Using an online service called If This Then That (IFTTT), we set up a "trigger" to email an alert if the temperature exceeds 60 degrees Fahrenheeit (since the CoolBot device used to cool the room normally keeps the room at 50 degrees F when working propoerly).
 Instructions for setting up an IFTTT trigger in conjunction with Adafruit IO are here: https://learn.adafruit.com/using-ifttt-with-adafruit-io/ifttt-to-adafruit-io-setup

 ## Hardware list
 * An Arduino Nano